Griefberg/Griefberg.github.io/_posts/2018-01-06-how-to-calculate-ltv-cohorts.markdown

 - **AGMPU** - average gross margin per user in the i-th period (if you want to find a more detailed definition of this, please look my previous [post](http://griefberg.me/how-to-calculate-ltv/)).

 ### Average historical retention rates and AGMPU
-At this stage we need to average (weighted by a cohort size to pay more attention to big cohorts) everything we got on the previous one by the period:
+At this stage we need to calculate an average (weighted by a cohort size to pay more attention to big cohorts) of everything we got on the previous one by the period:

 |period |avg.retention |avg.agmpu |avg.orders |
 |:------|:-------------|:---------|:----------|